 Plan Promotions for the Spring Now

 Happy busy season!
 While your facilities are full and business is booming, it’s important that you think of the future.
-Right now you need to be preparing revenue-building promotions that can take your facility to the next level, even in the slow season.
+Right now you need to be preparing revenue-building spring facility promotions.
+These can take your facility to the next level, even in the slow season.
 A rule of thumb to follow all year round – always plan quarterly.
-Planning and promoting three months in advance is a perfect way to stay one step ahead and beat out competitors to get your clients’ attention.
+Planning and promoting three months in advance is a perfect way to stay one step ahead.
+Surely you’ll beat out competitors to get your clients’ attention.

 The spring and summer are go-time for baseball and softball, so most of those clients will see you again in the fall.
 However, you don’t want to miss all of the other athletes out there that want to utilize their off-seasons to improve.
-If your facility offers sports performance, now is time to expand to other audiences, two of the biggest being football and soccer athletes.
+If your facility offers sports performance, now is the time to expand to other audiences.
+Two of the biggest are football and soccer athletes.

 In my past experience owning DNA Sports Center, there were a few strong promotions we ran for the spring and summer that kept our facility busy, even on the most beautiful days.
 We ALWAYS ran a spring combine program in May to help athletes assess and improve their skills before entering tryouts, showcases, and important recruitment seasons.
 You hear May and think “oh I have plenty of time” but I am here to tell you differently.
 Begin promoting now!
 Run early-bird specials and get those athletes committed before another program can pull them in.
 Keep that urgency and remind your audience of the limited availability in the combine so they sign up early and confirm they have a spot.